rocktronica/OneFileCMS/readme.markdown

 Written in PHP, JavaScript, HTML and CSS.

-Available under the MIT and BSD license.
+Available under the MIT and BSD licenses.

 Icons for versions thru 1.1.6 by [famfamfam](http://www.famfamfam.com/).